KunalGehlot/logEZ/README.md

 9. Asynchronous logging support
 10. Better documentation and examples

 _We're open to contributions!_ If you'd like to help implement any of these features or have suggestions for improvements, please feel free to reach out to us.
-You can contact us at [gehlotkunal@outlook.com](mailto:gehlotkunal@outlook.com) or connect with us on Twitter at [@ZackCodesAI](https://twitter.com/ZackCodesAI).
+You can contact us at [gehlotkunal@outlook.com](mailto:gehlotkunal@outlook.com).

 We're looking forward to collaborating with the community to make logEZ an even more valuable and versatile logging library for Python developers!